EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 This shows most of the functionality of the library at once.
 It has code in it for every possible sensor and modem and for both AVR and SAMD boards.
-This example should *never* be used directly; it is intended to document all possibilities and to verify compilating.
+This example should *never* be used directly; it is intended to document all possibilities and to verify compilation.

 To create your own code, I recommend starting from a much simpler targeted example, like the [Logging to MMW](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/logging_to_MMW) example, and then adding to it based on only the parts of this menu example that apply to you.